 The Labor Day holiday is not just a time to celebrate working people and their contributions to our society; it is also a time to remember the struggle working people endured to achieve the many benefits we now enjoy-such as the eight-hour day and the right to organize unions.

-This day provides a unique opportunity for the faith community and the labor movement to rediscover our common bonds: social justice, equality, the dignity of all people, economic and racial justice, fair treatment in the workplace and the right to form unions.
+This day provides a unique opportunity for the faith community and the labor movement to rediscover our common bonds: social justice, democracy, equality, the dignity of all people, economic and racial justice, fair treatment in the workplace and the right to form unions.
 It is also a time to reflect on the current condition of working people and reaffirm the commitment of the faith community to worker justice at a very challenging time.

 The [NAME OF STATE FEDERATION/CENTRAL LABOR COUNCIL/AREA LABOR FEDERATION] invites your congregation, [NAME OF CONGREGATION], to participate in the [LABOR IN THE PULPIT, LABOR ON THE BIMAH or LABOR IN THE MINBAR] program this Labor Day weekend, Sept.
 1-4, 2023.
+The program is also available on the weekend before (Aug.
+25-27) and the weekend after Labor Day (Sept.
+8-10) if this is more convenient for scheduling.

-The [LABOR IN THE PULPIT, LABOR ON THE BIMAH or LABOR IN THE MINBAR] program places union leaders as guest speakers in faith congregations so they can make a short presentation about the values labor shares with the faith community, the issues impacting working people and the importance of the faith community and labor working together to achieve a more just and equitable society for all.
+The [LABOR IN THE PULPIT, LABOR ON THE BIMAH or LABOR IN THE MINBAR] program places union leaders as guest speakers in faith congregations so they can make a short three- to five-minute presentation about the values labor shares with the faith community, the issues impacting working people and the importance of the faith community and labor working together to achieve a more just and equitable society for all.